-If your home is suffering from excessive condensation, on walls, windows and flat surfaces, it is time to consider curing the problem once and for all with a special Exterior wall coating, from never paint again.
+If your home suffers from excessive mould or condensation, on walls, windows and flat surfaces, is it time to consider sorting the problem once and for all?

 Having condensation appear on internal walls is often a problem when the colder months arrive in Autumn and the walls of the house are much colder than the interior of the property.